qiling9760/sep10-freedom-project/blog/entry05.md

 border-color: red;
 }
 ```
-Here it can see that when the SCSS is compile to CSS, only the `div` is being compiled.
-The placeholder selector allow me to give multiple selectors the same properties.

 ## Variables
 The **variable** is the **name of the value**, and everytime you refer to that variable that means you want to use that value for your property.
 Variables start with a `$` symbol.
 It is written as `<variable>: <expression>`.
 It can be located anywhere of the page.
 There is global variable and local variable.